 Similar associations were observed in the group who received vemurafenib plus cobimetinib, ipilimumab plus dacarbazine and pembrolizumab, nivolumab or atezolimumab.

 However, there was found no positive effect on obesity PFS and OS in the two groups that were mono treatment of melanoma chemotherapy (dacarbazine).

-MakKuade and colleagues noted that in their study, the effect of moderate levels of BMI with improved outcomes for patients with overweight and strong consistent survival advantage in patients with obesity indicate an underlying biological mechanism.
+MakKuade and colleagues noted that in their study, the effect of the level of BMI with improved results in moderately obese patients and consistently strong survival advantage in patients with obesity indicate an underlying biological mechanism.